kyleconroy/python-twilio2/docs/usage/conferences.rst

 ----------------------

 Each :class:`Conference` has a :attr:`participants` function that returns a :class:`Participants` instance.
-This behaviour differs from other list resources because :class:`Participants` needs a participant sid AND a conference sid to access the participants resource.
+This behavior differs from other list resources because :class:`Participants` needs a participant sid AND a conference sid to access the participants resource.

 Participants can be either muted or kicked out of the conference.
 The following code kicks out the first participants and mutes the rest.